 The idea is that Santa’s Elf watches the children during the day and at night he/she returns to the North Pole to tell Santa if the kids were naughty or nice.

-As an added twist to this fun Christmas activity, every morning the Elf can appears in a different spot of the house.
+As an added twist to this fun Christmas activity, every morning the Elf can appear in a different spot of the house.
 It not only makes the kids super excited to find the Elf every morning in their new mystery location, but it also encourages good behavior leading up to Christmas.

 And after Christmas… well, you’re on your own Mama!
 Haha

-15. Christmas Eve Diner
+15. Christmas Eve Dinner